lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/components/ui/toast.tsx`
   - Raised the `ToastViewport` z-index to `1400` so error toasts render above the authentication dialog’s blurred overlay (`z-[1100]`).
 Keep future overlays below this threshold or increase it accordingly if new modals require higher stacking contexts.

+### Image Feedback Dialog Accent (2025-10-30)

+- **Components**: `src/components/rating/ImageRatingModal.tsx`, `src/components/ui/dialog.tsx`
+  - The rating modal’s Submit Feedback button uses the app accent (Tailwind `secondary`) and is force-colored via `bg-orange-500` so it is orange in Solo.
+In other modes, our global `.mode-*` remaps translate the orange utility to that mode’s accent (turquoise for Compete, pink for Level Up).
+  - The dialog close icon uses the accent color too (`text-secondary`).
+  - The submit button keeps its color when disabled via `disabled:opacity-100` so it doesn’t look greyed out.

 ### Gameplay History Lock Reinforcement (2025-10-29)

 - **Component**: `src/pages/GameRoundPage.tsx`